kernelwernel/VMAware/README.md

 <br>

-## Issues and pull requests 📬
+## Issues, discussions, pull requests, and inquiries 📬
 If you have any suggestions, ideas, or any sort of contribution, feel free to ask!
-I'll be more than happy to discuss in the [issue](https://github.com/kernelwernel/VMAware/issues) section.
+I'll be more than happy to discuss either in the [issue](https://github.com/kernelwernel/VMAware/issues) or [discussion](https://github.com/kernelwernel/VMAware/discussions) sections, I usually reply fairly quickly.
 If you want to personally ask something in private, my discord is `kr.nl`

 And if you found this project useful, a star would be appreciated :)